 A translucent set can have up to 5 parts that are made out of this see-through material: the front, the back, the battery cover, and the two knobs.
 The battery cover will usually have a black backing under the label to help shield it from showing through from the outside.
 However, this example does not.

 The strange thing about these translucents is that not every example has all of these parts made out of the translucent material.
 The rarest I have found are the ones that have the see-through knobs (in addition to the other three parts).
-The one pictured in this post has all the parts out of the translucent material and is an early serial # of 9,130.
+The one pictured below has all the parts out of the translucent material and is an early serial # of 9,130.
 The tuning capacitor date is the 46th week of 1955, making it in the early production days when these were first introduced to the public in November, 1955.